STAINED GLASS WINDOWS

 Stained Glass Windows are an art-form that has been in existence for centuries and can continue to bring beauty and light to many.

 Brisac, Catherine.
 A Thousand Years of Stained Glass.
-Translated by Geoffrey Culverwell, photographs by Yukichi Watabe, Chartwell Books, 2000.
+Translated by Geoffrey Culverwell, Chartwell Books.